Thursday, October 31, 2013

 A determined Isis retrieves Osiris' body but Seth gets hold of it again, this time Osiris is cut into 16 pieces and thrown in the Nile but Isis manages to find the pieces and tie them back together in the first mummy, except that a fish had swallowed Osiris' penis and so Isis fabricated one turned herself into a bird and mounted her brother/husband while Nephthys watched over.

 This joyful union created Horus the falcon god who for the rest of Egyptian history would be represented by almost all mortal kings of Egypt.
-The Osirion myth is fundamental to the Egyptian belief of life after death as Osiris is reborn as god of the underworld.
+The Osirian myth is fundamental to the Egyptian belief of life after death as Osiris is reborn as the god of the underworld.

-A series of nice coloured pictures include a particularly interesting small ritual sarcophagus complete with ithyphalic mummy.The author from here moves on to the various attributes of the goddess' particularly Hathor and Isis, the power of these attributes and their relation to reproduction.
+A series of nice colored pictures include a particularly interesting small ritual sarcophagus complete with ithyphallic mummy.The author from here moves on to the various attributes of the goddess' particularly Hathor and Isis, the power of these attributes and their relation to reproduction.

 The laws are explored which affect the transmission of inheritance, divorce, remarriage and incestuous marriages.
 We are on to sexuality, ritual purity and the position of prostitutes in Pharaonic Egyptian society.

 By the time I hit chapter three I was hooked on this fascinating book and had learned a number of new tidbits of information and it was in this chapter on love and sexual literature that we find the advice of the ancient sages?

 "When you have prospered and founded your house,

 fill her belly, cover her back [with clothes],

 [give her] ointments [that] soothe her body,